Notes: Session 4: Regression 1

 Using the Ames Housing dataset, students explore the relationship between living area and price, estimate a simple regression model, and then extend it to multiple predictors.
 The case illustrates how regression helps quantify marginal effects under ceteris paribus assumptions and highlights the difference between explanation and prediction in observational data.

-Notebook demonstration: run regression without NA-filling and correct afterwards.
+Notebook demonstration: run regression without NA-filling and correct afterward.

 import pandas as pd